Enterprise information Systems

 Show how enterprise resource planning systems help medium to large organisations streamline their operations.
 Experiment with SAP software.
 Predict future enterprise system trends.

-Upon completion of this subject, you should be able to demonstrate achievement of the following Degree Level Outcomes (CLOs):
+Upon completion of this degree, you should be able to demonstrate achievement of the following Degree Level Outcomes (CLOs):

 - Explain and evaluate key concepts and theories in the field of Enterprise Systems